sebawoz02/sebawoz02/README.md

-👋 Hi, my name is Sebastian and i'm a second year student at the Wroclaw University of Science and Technology.
+👋 Hi, my name is Sebastian and i'm a third year student at the Wroclaw University of Science and Technology.

 💼 I work as a Junior C Embedded Software Developer.